Tackling IDFA Opt-Out With Contextual and Behavioral Targeting

 However, just because IDFA defaulting to opt-out does not mean that location-based audiences automatically disappear.
 They will exist in the cloud just as they do now.
 Publishers are also able to obtain consent opt-in for iOS users to allow for advertisers to continue using these audiences for their media campaigns.
 This combined with Android users still leaves a vast scalable audience for brands and advertisers to reach valuable customers.

-This new implementation presents an opportunity for innovation, to which Verve Group is developing a proprietary solution to make sure that behavioral and contextual audiences remain available at scale.
+This new implementation presents an opportunity for innovation, to which Verve is developing a proprietary solution to make sure that behavioral and contextual audiences remain available at scale.
 Rest assured that the ‘death’ of the IDFA is not the be-all and end-all of mobile advertising and for brand advertisers, in particular, alternative targeting strategies are available to soften the blow of iOS 14.

 If you have any questions or concerns about IDFA or iOS 14 and the impact on your business, reach out to us here or contact your Account Manager directly.